-This is essential for the sustainability and implementation of geodetic data sharing.

-Create an accessible / simple consultative mechanism to deliver information and receive feedback about geodetic data sharing.

-Use whatever means and opportunities that are available to engage stakeholders / participants
+Moving towards a Geodetic Data Sharing Policy (2)

+How do we implement change and a strategy re geodetic data sharing?

+Options -

-Need to have "quick wins" for your geodetic data sharing initiative to assist the momentum for change.
+- Create an accessible / simple consultative mechanism to deliver information and receive feedback about geodetic data sharing. - Need to have "quick wins" for your geodetic data sharing initiative to assist the momentum for change. - Be agile, flexible and responsive to the strengths and needs of different agencies and work units. - Consolidate your change management efforts - Ensure the all members of geodetic data sharing team have open / frank / regular communication.

-Release a certain number of datasets for data sharing; set up data sharing processes for internal agencies.

-• Be agile, flexible and responsive to the strengths and needs of different agencies and work units.

-Have clear data sharing transitioning objectives and practices.
-Ensure geodetic data sharing principles are aligned with internal data policies and future reforms.

-Consolidate your change management efforts

-Support staff to be educators and innovators so as build on "quick wins" and identify gaps your strategy

-• Ensure the all members of geodetic data sharing team have open / frank / regular communication.

-All parts (and people) of the geodetic data sharing are important to the sustainability of the initiative.
+Moving towards a Geodetic Data Sharing Policy (3)

+How do we implement change and a strategy re geodetic data sharing?

+Options -

-- Locate stories that reflect the value of geodetic data sharing. - Need to be tailored or aligned, depending on who the audience. - Gather and encourage on going support and demand for geodetic data sharing from external sources - traditional and non-traditional sectors. - Note external support can help to maintain political will to support geodetic data sharing, and be a source of ongoing learning and dialogue. - Have learning programs to create opportunities for other government employees to be part of geodetic data sharing. - Training sessions, secondments to teams or working groups. - Develop formal metrics to monitor and evaluate geodetic data sharing activities. - To measure progress, benchmark success and identify areas for improvement.
+- Locate stories that reflect the value of geodetic data sharing.
+Need to be tailored or aligned, depending on who the audience. - Gather and encourage on going support and demand for geodetic data sharing from external sources - traditional and non-traditional sectors.

+Note external support can help to maintain political will to support geodetic data sharing, and be a source of ongoing learning and dialogue.

+- Have learning programs to create opportunities for other government employees to be part of geodetic data sharing. - Develop formal metrics to monitor and evaluate geodetic data sharing activities.

+To measure progress, benchmark success, ROI, and identify areas for improvement.